PauloHMariano/HTML/README.md

   2 - ProjetoBlog - My second website.
 More details were added to this one. <br/>
   3 - CSSIntermediarioAvancado - Just a bunch of code that I used for training.
 New details to use on CSS like overflow and max/min width.
 Working with liquid layouts, it's pretty much it. <br/>
   4 - TabelaEstilizada - A table with CSS details applied. <br/>
-  5 - FormStyle - A beatiful login page.
+  5 - FormStyle - A beautiful login page.

 I will update more projects during my development process!